askyourmentors/learn-by-doing-devsecops/day-02/Readme.md

 Explore the concepts by creating Dockerfiles, running containers, and optimizing images using multi-stage builds.
 Practice securing Docker images using the best practices outlined above.

 ---

-## Conclusion
-Docker is a powerful tool for containerization, enabling consistent and efficient application deployment.
-By understanding its architecture, mastering basic commands, and adopting secure practices, you can harness the full potential of Docker while ensuring the security of your applications.